schoeberl/risc-v-lab/README.md

    * To avoid the need for caches for a single memory
  * You do not need to support unaligned memory access
    * This could be added by an exception and handled in an exception handler

-## TODO and Notes

- * Talk about testing: self testes and cosimulation
- * Get some testing infrastructure in place
- * Competiton: smallest and fastest implementation
- * Explore myself different pipeline organizations

 ## Reading Material